hybridly/hybridly/docs/guide/installation.md

 ### Create `root.blade.php`

-Hybridly needs a `root.blade.php` file that will be loaded on the first page render.
+Hybridly needs a `root.blade.php` file that will be loaded on the initial page load.
 The name and path are configurable, but it's a good default.

 Proceed to delete `resources/views`, and create `resources/application/root.blade.php`.
 It needs to contain the `@hybridly` directive and to load assets.